Best value

 Medersa Ben Youssef

-The Medersa Ben Youssef (the image in this guide's hero) was a 14th-century Islamic college that housed up to 900 students.
+The Medersa Ben Youssef was a 14th-century Islamic college that housed up to 900 students.
 Recently restored, its central courtyard with carved cedar, stucco, and zellige tilework is widely considered the most beautiful architectural space in Marrakech.
 Worth visiting first thing in the morning when the light hits the tiles and crowds are thinnest.

 Saadian Tombs & Maison de la Photographie